Facebook highlights AI that converts 2D objects into 3D shapes

 One of the works spotlighted is Mesh R-CNN, a method that’s able to predict three-dimensional shapes from images of cluttered and occluded objects.

-Facebook researchers say they augmented the open source Mask R-CNN’s two dimensional object segmentation system with a mesh prediction branch, which they further bolstered with a library — Torch3d — containing highly optimized three-dimensional operators.
+Facebook researchers say they augmented the open source Mask R-CNN’s two-dimensional object segmentation system with a mesh prediction branch, which they further bolstered with a library — Torch3d — containing highly optimized three-dimensional operators.
 Mesh R-CNN effectively uses uses Mask R-CNN to detect and classify the various objects in an image, after which It infers three-dimensional shapes with the aforementioned predictor.

-Facebook says that evaluated on the publicly available Pix3D corpus, Mesh R-CNN successfully detects objects of all categories and estimates their full three-dimensional shape across scenes of furniture.
+Facebook says that, evaluated on the publicly available Pix3D corpus, Mesh R-CNN successfully detects objects of all categories and estimates their full three-dimensional shape across scenes of furniture.
 On a separate data set — ShapeNet — Mesh R-CNN outperformed prior work by a 7% relative margin.

 Another Facebook-developed system — Canonical 3D Pose Networks, cheekily shortened to C3DPO — addresses scenarios where meshes and corresponding images aren’t available for training.
 It builds reconstructions of three-dimensional keypoint models, achieving state-of-the-art reconstruction results using two-dimensional keypoint supervision.
 (Keypoints in this context refer to tracked parts of objects that provide a set of clues around the geometry and its viewpoint changes.)